 - Increase BNL's land and habitat conservation.
-To date, the Laboratory has recovered a total of 42 acres of land, including 15 acres recovered during a prescribed burn conducted in October 2006.
-Prescribed burns improve the health of the forest and allow for forest regrowth by removing dead vegetation, eliminating underbrush and leaf litter, and opening the forest floor to new growth.
-In addition, an acre of land was restored during building demolition. - Reduce Radioactive Air Emissions.
-In 2005, the Laboratory made significant progress in achieving a PTrack commitment to reduce radioactive air emissions from the BLIP by 30 percent by 2006.
-Construction and testing of a Lucite enclosure was completed in 2005.
-In 2006, additional evaluation of the
+BNL surpassed its original goal of 30 acres and recovered a total of 42 acres of land, including 15 acres recovered during a prescribed burn conducted in October 2006.
+Prescribed burns improve the health of the forest and allow for forest re-growth by removing dead vegetation, eliminating underbrush and leaf litter, and opening the forest floor to new growth.
+The Laboratory will continue its stewardship efforts by returning lands to their native states as opportunities arise, minimizing use of non-native vegetation in landscaping, and managing on-site wildlife. - Reduce Radioactive Air Emissions.
+BNL continued to evaluate and reduce, where possible, radioactive air emissions from the BLIP.
+In total, emissions were reduced by 34 percent, surpassing the original goal of 30 percent.
+These efforts included constructions.